Answered By: Shirley Temple Last Updated: Jul 05, 2018 Views: 618

 MLA format for citing an article from an online database:

-Author, A. A., & Author, B. B. "Article Title."
+Author (Last name, First name), & Author (First name Last name).
+"Article Title."
 Title of Journal , volume number, publication date, page range.
 Name of database, URL.

 For CountryWatch citations, use the organization's President and Senior Writer's name, Denise Youngblood-Coleman, as the author.